paulrobello/par_infini_sweeper/README.md

 When all cells that are not mines in a sub grid are uncovered the sub grid is marked solved and flags are placed on any mines that are not already flagged.
 Your score is the sum of all mines in the solved sub grids.

-## Settings
+## Storage

 All data for the application is stored in a sqlite3 database located in `~/.pim/game_data.sqlite`
+The database is backed up daily to `~/.pim/game_data.sqlite.bak`

 ## Prerequisites